 A collection of inspirational videos and text featuring America’s finest religious thinkers, stories of personal faith, and reflections on spiritual topics, gathered from television broadcasts of 30 Good Minutes, a weekly multifaith program in Chicago.

-This archived 30 Good Minutes program was first broadcast in February 2007.
+This archived 30 Good Minutes broadcast was first aired in January 2006.

 View the Video